 The best investment in your career could well be a consultation with Chalmers Johnson to review employment documents.
 Document reviews can improve many situations.
 Are you starting a new job?
 Consider a review of your contract and non-compete agreement.
 A review of a severance agreement may mean additional compensation.
 You can expect Chalmers to translate the legalese into plain English.
 He will also answer your questions and advise you on any “fine print” pitfalls he sees.
 Your peace of mind is well worth his the modest consultation fee.
 Here are some examples.

 Preventative employment law services for employers

 Employers consult Chalmers Johnson to ensure that their practices and policies are legal and fair.
-He assists employers in creating policies that are effective.
-His reviews of current policies and practices can ensure that you are in compliance with the quickly changing environment of employment law.
+He assists employers to create effective employment policies.
+His reviews of current policies and practices can ensure that you are in compliance with quickly changing employment law.
 In addition, he investigates specific employee complaints and provides findings and recommendations.
 Issues that seem minor when first reported can end up costing employers dearly if not handled quickly and professionally.
 And, Chalmers’ 22 years of experience provide what you need.

 Our employment law services can keep your workplace amicable.

 We know you prefer to be known as a responsive and responsible employer.
 Add Chalmers Johnson to your team of professional services.
 Avoid expensive administrative complaints and lawsuits.
 Many times these events divide your workplace for years.
-Chalmers is dedicated to the idea that a healthy workplace can only be achieved with strong, prompt, decisive, and responsible handling of employee complaints.
+Chalmers is dedicated to helping you create a healthy, productive workplace.
+That can only be achieved with strong, prompt, decisive, and responsible handling of employee complaints.